Greece 1 - yacht charters

 After the first night, we attached two lines to shore and secured the boat in a giant Mediterranean style mooring spanning around 150 meters from shore to anchor.
 While we reset the anchor, the windlass broke.
 That same day it was repaired by a local electrician.
 He said that the relay was undersized and this was a well known problem with all French boats.
 (For the record the windlass was Italian)

 With seventy feet of anchor chain and two shorelines, the boat was well secured and it allowed us to go hiking up the hills.
-We made several trips to Vathi (Vathy) on the other side of Ithaca.
+We made several trips to Vathi (Vathy), the “capital of Ithaca” on the other side of the island.
 One night we came back late and walked under the most beautiful starry sky that I have ever seen.